 About David's Work

-Prior to attending Brown, David worked as an Executive Operations Specialist for the Carnegie Foundation in Stanford, California.
+Prior to joining SF State, he completed his doctoral degree in Political Science at Brown University with a specialization in American Politics.
 He holds a B.A. in Political Science from UC Berkeley and an M.A. in Political Science from Brown University.
-His dissertation research has been supported by the Robert & Patricia Switzer Foundation (2022-2023), the Institute at Brown for Environment and Society (2022), Brown University’s Taubman Center for American Politics and Policy (2022), and Brown University’s Political Science Department (2021).
+His research has been supported by the Kennedy King Memorial College Scholarship Fund, the Robert & Patricia Switzer Foundation, the Institute at Brown for Environment and Society, Brown University’s Taubman Center for American Politics and Policy, and Brown University’s Political Science Department.